Profile updated 10/07/20

 Moreover, I can do more than take you up to venues such as Westminster Abbey, St Paul's, the Tower of London and Windsor because as the holder of the coveted Blue Badge qualification, I am one of those who has the exclusive right to guide you inside locations like these.

 How we get there is just as much a part of the experience as the destination itself.
 If you're part of a group I can take you by coach or minibus depending on how many you are, or arrange a private limousine if you're a smaller party.
-We can even use public transport - not only because it's more economical, but also because travelling as we do over here is a great way to immerse yourself in British life.
+We can even use public transport including the iconic London taxis - not only because it's more economical, but also because travelling as we do over here is a great way to immerse yourself in British life.
 Wherever you decide to go and however you choose to get there, let me guide you and make your travel experience a great one!

 And as people always like to know something about the person guiding them, here's a bit about me: my background is in journalism, and I still use the communication skills of that profession in my guiding work.
 My interests span the usual, such as reading, TV and cinema, to the unusual: cemeteries!
 No, I'm not weird or checking out my possible final resting place, I assure you - graveyards tell fascinating stories of their permanent occupants, and tourism amongst "the villages of the dead" is on the up, believe me!